 There is a group of bachelorettes, a new couple who have only shown their good sides to each other, an established couple struggling, a man separated from his girlfriend, and my personal favorite – a one-night stand turned week-long visit.

-Charming and hysterical, this book lifted my spirits and had me laughing out loud.
+Charming and hysterical, this contemporary fiction book lifted my spirits and had me laughing out loud which is amazing for a quarantine fiction.

 Isolation Books Set in Winter

 Ernt Allbright has come home from the Vietnam War traumatized and as his mental state deteriorates, his wife, Cora, and daughter, Leni, must learn to navigate the Alaskan wilderness on their own.
-If you love family drama books, this one is not to be missed.
+If you love family drama books set in the 70s, this one is not to be missed.

 The action starts on page one of this wilderness survival story featuring an ex-army officer and a woman who is 8.5 months pregnant.